 Jamie Mayerfeld is Professor of Political Science and Adjunct Professor in Law, Societies, and Justice.
-He is also faculty associate of the Center for Human Rights, and associate faculty member of the Program on Values.
-He received his PhD in politics from Princeton University in 1992.
-His primary research and teaching interests lie in political theory and human rights.
+He is also a faculty associate of the Center for Human Rights and an associate faculty member of the Program on Ethics.

 Mayerfeld specializes in political theory and human rights.
 He is the author most recently of The Promise of Human Rights: Constitutional Government, Democratic Legitimacy, and International Law (University of Pennsylvania Press, 2016).
 In this book, he develops an account of constitutional democracy as a cooperative project enlisting both domestic and international guardians to strengthen the protection of human rights.
 His other publications include Suffering and Moral Responsibility (Oxford University Press, 1999) and articles on various topics in political theory, moral philosophy, human rights, and international criminal law.

 Mayerfeld has taught courses on the history of political thought; democratic theory; contemporary theories of justice; nationalism; human rights theory; freedom of speech and religion; capitalism, socialism, and the climate; the philosophy of punishment; human rights law; US constitutional law; and US detention policy in Guantanamo Bay.

 In 2019-20, Mayerfeld served as president of the Western Political Science Association (WPSA).
 He currently chairs the WPSA Climate Action Committee.

 - Jamie Mayerfeld.
 Why Constitutional Democracy Requires International Human Rights Law,” Human Rights Review 19 (2018): 369-71.